wmhilton-stoplight/platform-docs/2a.-style-guides/a.style-guide-projects.md

 There are three types of style guides:

 1. **Stoplight Style Guide**: This default style guide is always enabled for projects.
-You can use the style guide as it is, disable individual rules, or disable the entire style guide. <!--See the list of rules in the [Stoplight Style Guide](https://apistylebook.stoplight.io/docs/stoplight-style-guide).-->
+You can use the style guide as it is, disable individual rules, or disable the entire style guide.
+See the list of rules in the [Stoplight Style Guide](https://apistylebook.stoplight.io/docs/stoplight-style-guide).
 2. **Local style guides**: Rules are created within an API project.
 You cannot share local style guides with other projects.
 3. **Shared style guides**: Use a dedicated project type to create style guides managed by workspace owners and administrators, and then share them across projects, business units, or workspace groups.